mwherman2000/did-uri-spec/README.md

 - [The BNF Verification Service](http://arran.fi.muni.cz/bnfparser2/)

-## Appendix A - `did-url` User Case Category H. DID URL Service Endpoint Transformation Use Cases (using "!" transformer (pipe) option and $serviceid transform option)
+## Appendix A - `did-url` User Case Category H. DID URL Service Endpoint Transformation Use Cases (using "!" transformer (pipe) option and $serviceId transform option)

-These following use cases use the "!" transformer (pipe) option and `$serviceid` transformer (pipe) option (aka `$serviceid` transformer).
+These following use cases use the "!" transformer (pipe) option and `$serviceId` transformer (pipe) option (aka `$serviceId` transformer).
 These tokens immediately follow is formally the text that matches be the `did` rule.
 The semantics are: take the `did` text (up to the "!" pipe option) and pass it through a transformation represented by the transform options that follow the "!" transformer (pipe) option.

-For example, if the transformer is `$serviceid="<service-id>"`, the effect would be to produce the resolved URL/URI for, in this case, the service endpoint corresponding `service-id`.
+For example, if the transformer is `$serviceId="<service-id>"`, the effect would be to produce the resolved URL/URI for, in this case, the service endpoint corresponding `service-id`.
 See the table below for more specific examples of the syntax.

 Conceptually, the processing is: